DDursun/DDursun/README.md

 <h1 align="center">Howdy, I'm Dursun 👋</h1>

-- I'm passionate about bridging scientific data and AI, developing data-driven solutions for real-world challenges
+- I'm passionate about bridging scientific data and ML, developing data-driven solutions for real-world challenges
 - My current research focuses on geostatistics & explainable machine learning models for subsurface energy systems
-- I also love experimenting with image processing & building computer vision models
 - You can reach me at **dursun.dashdamirov@utexas.edu**

 <h3 align="left">You can also find me in</h3>